 You see, most organizations (whether they do it by themselves or hire a firm of consultants to do it for them) identify their set of core competencies – the foundational building blocks of their leadership development – by asking a version of this question:

 What skills, behaviors and attitudes do leaders need, in order to succeed in this organization?

 Take a look at that question, and see if you can spot the inherent flaw.

 And that may or may not be what we need for the future.
 To succeed in changed circumstances.
-To grow our business beyond what it is now.
+To grow our organization beyond what it is now.

-In the leadership programs I develop, we start with a question couched in the future tense, and centered on the organization, not on the individual:
+In the leadership programs I develop, we start with a question coached in the future tense, and centered on the organization, not on the individual:

 What skills, behaviors and attitudes do leaders need, in order for this organization to succeed in the future?

 Grab a yellow pad and pen, and try answering that question for your own organization.

 Even if you’re not considering a leadership development program, I think you’ll find the answers revealing and challenging.